Guide to Brexit

 Brexit and you

 The current arrangements for social security between Ireland and the UK have not changed.
-All social welfare payments made by the Department of Social Protection, including pensions and Child Benefit, continue to be paid as normal.
+All social welfare payments made by the Department of Employment Affairs and Social Protection, including pensions and Child Benefit, continue to be paid as normal.

-Social security arrangements between the UK and the EU27 (the European Union members, not including the UK) have also not changed.
-This will be one of the many matters to be discussed as part of the negotiations.
+Social security arrangements between the UK and the EU27 (the European Union members, not including the UK) also remain unchanged as negotiations continue.